ABOUT

 PULSE — rising and falling

-TIDE — creating and dissolving
+TIDE — composing and decomposing

 Most organizing systems force the first half of each movement only: chronic gathering, forced rising, and prevented completion.
 This is extraction — and it's geometrically unsustainable.
 Bodies detect the violations as exhaustion, chest tightness, or the sense that something is fundamentally wrong.
 That detection is accurate.